anandrajendran121991/labour-period-tracker/notes.md

 - **Enhanced UI:** Improved the user interface with interactive charts, search, filters, pagination, and responsive design, enabling users to quickly analyze and interpret labour data across different time periods.

-- **Generative AI Assistance & hugging Models:** Continued leveraging generative AI for drafting documentation, refining code structure, and brainstorming new features, accelerating development and maintaining code quality.
-Also make use of trained models to add new features which can make the application more impactful
+- **Generative AI Assistance & ML Models:** Continued leveraging generative AI for drafting documentation, refining code structure, and brainstorming new features, while also utilizing trained models to implement impactful functionality that enhances the application’s capabilities and user experience.